 So where can I fly my drone in Tasmania (TAS)?

 A short answer will be anywhere away from airports and national parks (unless authorisation).
-But thankfully there is a bit more info than this, thanks the "Can I fly there" app made by CASA in cooperation with dronecomplier and kept up to date with punctual events so its probably good to keep this link handy with you.
+But thankfully there is a bit more info than this, thanks to these apps in cooperation with CASA to keep you up to date with punctual events so its probably good to keep this link handy with you.

 Drone Fly Map Hobart

 In Hobart, the city's airspace is restricted by a few heliports but it remains reasonable.
 However be aware on the East side of Derwent River which is basically a no fly zone without permission and approvals ahead.

 ✅ Sweet spots to fly your UAV around Hobart:

 From Taroona all down the South West Derwent Riverbed.